-From the Buda side, you’ll find one of the best places to capture the Hungarian Parliament.
+From the Buda side, you will find one of the best places to capture the Hungarian Parliament.
 Behind it, the retreating skyline.
 Along the Buda promenade, you get to see the Várkert Bazaar.
 This is a recently renovated neo-Renaissance arcade of boutiques.

-You’ll also get to see the Turkish style bathhouse Rudas Baths up close.
+You will also get to see the Turkish-style bathhouse Rudas Baths up close.
 Capturing both promenades makes this one of the best photography locations in Budapest.

-The Pest side offers great views of Gellert Hill and the Citadella.
+The Pest side offers excellent views of Gellért Hill and the Citadella.
 Not to mention Buda Castle with the number 2 tram in the foreground.
 The universities located on the riverside also offer beautiful architecture.

 6. Heroes Square & Andrássy út

 Heroes Square (Hősök tere) is a famous photography spot in Budapest.
-Located at the end of Andrássy út, and at the start of the city park (Városliget).
+It is located at the end of Andrássy út and the city park’s start (Városliget).